hekmon/malradar/README.md

 # MyAnimeList Radar

-Want to automatically get MAL community curated animes as push notifications ?
+Want to automatically get curated animes as push notifications ?
 Keep reading :)
 Curated animes ?
 By who ?
-By the whole community but given ur standards !
+By the whole MAL community but given ur standards !

 ## How does it work

 MyAnimeList Radar is a small daemon/bot which will monitor MyAnimeList once a day.
-It will maintain as state of planned/on going animes and once one is finished airing, it will process it in order to determine if you should be notified or not.
+It will maintain a state of planned/on going animes and once one is finished airing, it will process it in order to determine if you should be notified or not.

 ### Why only finished animes